 You are entitled to financial compensation for all of these losses.
 The worse these types of injuries, the larger your back and neck injury settlement should be.

-In all of these types of laws, the jury would assign you are percentage of fault in its verdict.
-However, personal injury settlements aim to estimate how a jury would act.
+Personal injury settlements aim to estimate how a jury would act.
 Therefore, evidence that you were partially to blame for the accident can significantly reduce a settlement offer and the payout that you would receive.

 The amount of available insurance coverage can also impact the settlement amount.
 If the at-fault driver carries auto insurance with a policy limit that would not even cover your medical bills, you are likely to go under-compensated.

-An experienced personal injury attorney can help you pursue alternative sources of compensation in these cases.
+I can help you pursue alternative sources of compensation in these cases.
 Many times this alternative source is your own underinsured/uninsured motorist coverage.

-Under this method, you would add up all of your economic damages.
+- Add up all of your economic damages.
 These are the financial losses that you have suffered from the crash that are easy to put in a dollar amount.
 This includes things like your medical treatment, lost wages, and property damage.

-That estimation of your non-economic damages is then added to your economic damages.
+- Add that estimation of your non-economic damages to your economic damages.
 This final number is an indication of what a fair settlement offer would be.
+However, that final number could still be reduced by your shared fault or by a lack of insurance coverage.

 While extremely rare, the potential for punitive damages can increase the amount and make for a larger settlement.